 Venture Plus: But wait, there’s more!
 There’s also one more package offered by Direct Incorporation.
 It’s a very niche package, though, as it includes a subsidiary entity filing or DBA name and a second trademark or copyright (and of course, the above features).

-All told, the entry-level packages with Direct Incorporation are a little pricey compared to competitor’s prices, but their higher-tier packages aren’t available anywhere else.
+All told, the entry-level packages with Direct Incorporation are a little pricey compared to competitor’s prices (like Incfile or ZenBusiness), but their higher-tier packages aren’t available anywhere else.

 Direct Incorporation’s order process

 Have you ever tried to order something online, only to get lost in a never-ending series of cluttered web pages?
 The harder it is to order a service, the less likely you are to use it.
 Streamlined ordering is an important component of any good formation service.

 With Direct Incorporation, it takes only ten to fifteen minutes to get from the first page to the last of their order process.
 They actually redesigned their package selection screen fairly recently, and we like the change.
 Each screen in the order form is clearly explained, too.

 One caveat, though: you’ll want to finalize your business name, your leadership, and your purpose statement before you start.
 If you haven’t nailed those things down, you can still complete an order.
 It will just take a bit longer.

 Customer Support Friendliness

 Since online formation services are entirely virtual, they can sometimes feel a bit impersonal.
 But good customer support—complete with friendly, prompt customer service representatives—brings a personal touch to your experience.

 Direct Incorporation offers phone and email support, and we tested both.
 Technically, you can call a team member directly; they post everyone’s extension on their website.
 We called the main line instead.
 All told, we only waited about three minutes on hold.
 But it was worth the wait; the response we got was thorough.
 The representative we spoke with was pleasant and professional, too.

 LLC Formation Speed